basisproject/paper/support/economic-models/labor_hours.md

   - ongoing allocations
     - budgeting labor time for various activities that might be socially useful (cleaning streets, building video games, etc)
   - projects
-    - single projects that people can vote on that budget certain amounts of labor tokens
+    - single projects that people can vote on that budget certain amounts of labor vouchers
     - vote or share cost on??

 - global trade